740i/Writeups/vulnix.md

 ﻿### Vulnix Writeup
-So today it's the Vulnix machine by rebootuser which you can find hosted at https://www.vulnhub.com/entry/hacklab-vulnix,48/
+Today it's the Vulnix machine by Rebootuser which you can find hosted at https://www.vulnhub.com/entry/hacklab-vulnix,48/

-So we start off with the usual nmap scan and get a few random services and no web server on this one.
+We start off with the usual nmap scan and get a few random services and no web server on this one.
 ```
 nmap -v -sV -Pn -n 192.168.147.158
 ```